bradymholt/vistaicm-server/README.md

 - **Listen and respond to events** with a _hook_ architecture.
 For instance, you can send a SMS message or email when an alarm event occurs.
 - **Schedule commands** to be executed at certain times.
 For instance, ARM-STAY nightly at 11PM.

-## Requirements
+Requirements

-For development, Node.js 12 is required.
-For deployment, a Linux host with systemd support, Node.js 12 installed, and a user account with sudo access is required.
+- Node.js >= 9.9.0
+- A user account with sudo access (for deployment)

 ## Setup